zd11024/NaviLLM/README.md

 **4. Models**

-The LLM is built upon [Vicuna-7B-v0](https://huggingface.co/lmsys/vicuna-7b-delta-v0/tree/main).
+The LLM is built upon [Vicuna-7B-v1.1](https://github.com/lm-sys/FastChat/blob/main/docs/vicuna_weights_version.md#how-to-apply-delta-weights-for-weights-v11-and-v0).
 Please download the pre-trained model and put it at data/models.
+Using Vicuna-7B-v0 will have a certain degree of decrease compared the original results ([#7](https://github.com/zd11024/NaviLLM/issues/7)).

 ## Model Checkpoints